heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/PRESENTATION.md

 - General-purpose, object-oriented language
 - Write once, run anywhere (WORA)
 - Created by James Gosling, 1995 at Sun Microsystems
+- The documentation seems scary but you will get used to it and it is very useful

 ![bg right h:60%](https://upload.wikimedia.org/wikipedia/en/3/30/Java_programming_language_logo.svg)